swaptacular/swpt_accounts/root-config-data.rst

 - **limit**

   Optional limit for the total issued amount.
+The balance on the debtor's root account will be allowed to go negative, as long as it does not exceed the configured ``limit`` (with a negative sign).
+  This gives the issuers the option to reliably restrict the total amount that they are allowed to issue.

   The value must be a non-negative 64-bit integer.
-Note that the correct handling of integers outside the safe range from ``-(2 ** 53 - 1)`` to ``2 ** 53`` may be a problem for some JSON parsers and serializers.
+Note that processing integers outside the safe range from ``-(2 ** 53 - 1)`` to ``2 ** 53`` may be a problem for some JSON parsers and serializers.

   - Type: ``integer``
   - path: #/properties/limit